Curious Student

 SCHOOL OF COMMUNICATION & MULTIMEDIA STUDIES

-The School of Communication and Multimedia Studies (SCMS) is a vibrant hub within the Dorothy F. Schmidt College of Arts and Letters.
-With an internationally known and award-winning faculty, the School provides opportunities for study for those interested in a wide array of human communicative activities, ranging from face-to-face human interactions to mediated communication to computer animation.
+SCMS is a vibrant hub within the Dorothy F. Schmidt College of Arts and Letters .
+With an internationally known and award-winning faculty , the School provides opportunities for study for those interested in a wide array of human communicative activities, ranging from face-to-face human interactions to mediated communication to digital media.

-In addition to their coursework, students in the SCMS become involved with many aspects of co-curricular life at FAU.
-From public debates and Speakers' Corner events, to film festivals and exhibitions, to student clubs such as the Film Clubs and Zeta Iota (the FAU chapter of the national communication honorary society Lambda Pi Eta), to digital media initatives such as Wavelengths and South Florida Journal, to cooperation in student run media such as The University Press, OWL Radio, or OWL TV, SCMS students have myriad opportunities to apply skills learned in the classroom in their engagement in campus and community life.
+In addition to their coursework, students in SCMS become involved with many aspects of co-curricular life at FAU.
+From public debates and Speakers' Corner events, to film festivals and exhibitions, to student clubs such as the Film Club, PRSSA, and Zeta Iota (the FAU chapter of the national communication honorary society Lambda Pi Eta), to digital media initiatives such as South Florida Journal, to cooperation in student run media such as Media Lab, University Press, OWL Radio, or OWL TV, SCMS students have myriad opportunities to apply skills learned in the classroom in their engagement in campus and community life.
 Many of these co-curricular activities fall under the umbrella of the SCMS's commitment to the American Democracy Project, a national initiative promoted by the American Association of State Colleges and Universities in cooperation with The New York Times that is dedicated to the reinvigoration of citizenship and civic engagement among students in public colleges and universities.
-The SCMS takes the mission of the American Democracy Project to heart, and much of our curriculum explores the inter-relationships among human communication activities and public life.
+SCMS takes the mission of the American Democracy Project to heart, and much of our curriculum explores the inter-relationships among human communication activities and public life.
 The Communication Studies B.A. is built around issues of communication and civic life.

-As you look around our website and investigate our programs, we invite you to envision yourself as either an undergraduate major pursuing the rich array of curricular and co-curricular offerings available to you or as a graduate student specializing in either Communication Studies or Media, Technology, and Entertainment.
+As you look around our website and investigate the programs, we invite you to envision yourself as either an undergraduate major pursuing the rich array of curricular and co-curricular offerings available to you or as a graduate student specializing in either Communication Studies.
 In the School of Communication and Multimedia Studies, we enrich lives as well as careers.

 FEATURE STORY